Jimmy888888/My_Solitaire_rewrite/README.md

 ## Description

 I done this college independent study when I’m freshman.
 It’s a Qt c++ program for solitaire poker game.</br>
 I rewirte it on 2022 May.
-I try to make my code more readable, and make README.
+I try to make my code more readable, and make README.</br>
 Hoping I can make my code easy to understand.

 ## Software Architecture graph